TheDrone7/shieldbow/docs/guide/fetching.md

 :::

 For this example, we will simply fetch the match timelines.

+> The match API is fully supported by shieldbow.
+> So, you can just use [MatchManager](/api/MatchManager.md#fetchmatchtimeline) to fetch the match timelines.

 The shieldbow client uses an `ApiHandler` to fetch the data from the API.
 This take cares of stuff such as ratelimiting but needs additional parameters to provided proper errors when encountered.